Introduction of Conventional Septic System

 - Conventional systems break down waste without the need for chemicals or a power source, making them better for the environment.

-- There are several types of conventional systems available, including aerobic, concrete, fiberglass, and stainless steel septic systems.
+- There are several types of traditional septic systems available, including aerobic septic system vs conventional, concrete, fiberglass, and stainless steel septic systems.

 - This allows you to select the optimal solution for your requirements.